kevoconnell/mcpkit/README.md

 # mcpkit

-> Easy setup for MCPs with Browserbase and 1Password.
+> Easy setup for MCPs with Browserbase.
 Run browser automation anywhere with just an API key.

 ## What is mcpkit?